YigitDemirag/eprop-jax/README.md

 ### Example Usage

-Since the implementation is JIT compiled, I suggest doing experimentation/modifications on a Jupyter notebook e.g. `regression_task.py`, to avoid XLA compilation at every run.
+Since the implementation is JIT compiled, I suggest doing experimentation/modifications on a Jupyter notebook e.g. `regression_task.ipynb`, to avoid XLA compilation at every run.

 It's just enough to run `python eprop/train.py` to test the network with default hyperparameters.